-In particular, I am interested in the unique challenges artificial intelligence (AI) poses when applied to defense and military contexts, and how countries can pursue development safely and ethically.
+In particular, I am interested in the unique challenges artificial intelligence (AI) poses when applied to defense and military contexts, and how states can pursue development and adoption effectively and responsibly.

-I am a senior research analyst at Georgetown's Center for Security and Emerging Technologies (CSET), working on the national security applications of AI line of research.
+I am currently a senior research analyst at Georgetown's Center for Security and Emerging Technology (CSET), working on the national security applications of AI line of research.

 Prior to joining the Council on Foreign Relations, I worked as a research fellow at Perry World House, the University of Pennsylvania’s global policy think tank, where I helped launch and run its project on emerging technologies and global politics.